the body of sin.

 Eyes full of adultery 2 Pet 2:14

-We also see the body has parts in particular, mind, thoughts, eyes, etc.: each one with its distinctive working of sin.
-But working together to accomplish a unified goal: OUR DAMNATION!
+We see the body has parts in particular, mind, thoughts, eyes, etc.: each one with its distinctive working of sin. this collective group of parts is called the body of sin. this body of sin is working together to accomplish a unified goal: OUR DAMNATION!

-Where did this evil nature come from? !
-Rom 5:12,14.
-Adam and Eve, in the very beginning
+Where did this evil body come from?
+Adam and Eve!

 Why did Jesus do it?